brunotiyoda/mergesort-and-quicksort/README.md

-# Implementation of SelectionSort and InsertionSort in Java
+# Implementation of Selection Sort and Insertion Sort in Java

 ## Tecnologies
 * Java 14